sueDCBV/USCBootcamp_FirstProject/README.md

 ## Database
 1. Census data: https://github.com/CommerceDataService/census-wrapper
-The most updated census data from wrapper is 2016
+- The most updated census data from wrapper is 2016
 2. Crime data: https://catalog.data.gov/dataset/crime-data-from-2010-to-present (from: data.lacity.org)
-Crime Data was not incorporated into the final project due to the size of data and the limitation of pulling Geo info from Google.
+- Crime Data was not incorporated into the final project due to the size of data and the limitation of pulling Geo info from Google.
 3. School Ranking Data: http://school-ratings.com/counties/Los_Angeles.html
-School Ranking Data is provided directly from the website not API pulling needed.
+- School Ranking Data is provided directly from the website not API pulling needed.
 4. Zillow API: https://www.zillow.com/webservice/GetSearchResults.htm?
+5. Google Data
-5. Google Data: various API link for different purpose: Geocode, search amenities, etc.
+- Various API link for different purpose: Geocode, search amenities, etc.

 ## Metrics
 1. Average House price by city